Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 What the Bylaw Establishes and Leaves Open

-The 1791 reference anchors the timeline but does not settle every argument.
+The 1791 reference anchors the timeline of the exact word "baseball" in U.S. civic records, but it doesn't settle every argument.

 It confirms a game called baseball was active enough to be regulated in 1791.
-It does not identify modern nine-inning structure, fixed roster sizes, or a unified governing body.
+It doesn't identify modern nine-inning structure, fixed roster sizes, or a unified governing body.

 It provides cultural evidence that baseball activity had already entered civic life.